thacherT1D/webdevstuff/Datastores/Indexes.desc.md

 Time: 9.837 ms
 ```

 A query without a `WHERE` clause can't be optimized.
-So let's add one.
+So let's fix that.

 ```sql
 SELECT COUNT(id) FROM places WHERE parent_id = 21138;